Advanced Meters – FAQ

 After initial installation, meters will continue to be read in the traditional fashion for a period of time until the system is fully functional.
 However, PWC employees will continue to need access to meters for periodic safety and quality assurance inspections and maintenance.

-Will the new meters automatically notify PWC when there is an electrical outage?
+Will advanced meters automatically notify PWC when there is an electrical outage?

 In the near future, the new meters will provide information that will help alert PWC about outages.
 However, we will ask customers to call and let us know when they are experiencing an outage in their home or neighborhood.
 When customers call, they can also provide us with information about downed power lines or anything else they may observe that could help PWC's restoration efforts.
 The same goes for a water outage of any kind.